-Sona Nanotech Partners with GE Healthcare Life Sciences to Complete Coronavirus Rapid Screening Test
+Sona Nanotech Partners With GE Healthcare Life Sciences to Complete Coronavirus Rapid Screening Test

-Halifax, Nova Scotia--(Newsfile Corp. - March 3, 2020) - Sona Nanotech Inc. (CSE: SONA) ("Sona") and GE Healthcare Life Sciences will jointly complete test development of the Sona Covid-19 Coronavirus rapid response lateral flow test, and will use GE Healthcare Life Sciences' Fast Flow High Performance Membrane (FFHP) in production of the test.
+Halifax, Nova Scotia--(Newsfile Corp. - March 4, 2020) - Sona Nanotech Inc. (CSE: SONA) (OTC PINK: LMTCF) ("Sona") and GE Healthcare Life Sciences will jointly complete test development of the Sona Covid-19 Coronavirus rapid response lateral flow test, and will use GE Healthcare Life Sciences' Fast Flow High Performance Membrane (FFHP) in production of the test.
 Sona will retain all commercial rights to the resulting test.

 The companies will work in parallel to complete the test prior to field testing.
 GE Healthcare Life Sciences will support Sona through their studies as they work to get their rapid-response Covid-19 lateral flow test introduced into markets as quickly as possible.